-It’s been about a month since we played this game but it is still clear as day.
+It’s been about a month since we played this game, but it is still clear as day.
 This was by far the most emotional game I have experienced in my 11 seasons with the team.

-The Dome was electric, the fans played a big part in the early success of the team.
-The team absolutely dominated the first half.
-We went into halftime and I thought we had the game locked up.
+The Dome was electric, and the fans played a big part in the early success of the team.
+The team dominated the first half.
+We went into halftime, and I thought we had the game locked up.
 The roller coaster of emotions that swept through the 2nd half is indescribable.
 There was a moment where I thought I was going to be physically sick as the game was slipping away from us.

 And then there was the kick that won it in the final seconds of the game!
 At the end of the game, the players and staff rushed the field, and the crowd erupted as I’ve never seen in the Dome before.
 For a brief moment I got swept up in the emotion and began celebrating but then threw down my 400mm and started frantically administering around trying to capture the celebrations, the emotions and the tears of joy that poured out onto that field.
 This was a huge win.
 The stigmata of having never won a playoff game under the Mike Smith/Matt Ryan era was lifted.
 Future first round ballot Hall of Famer Tony Gonzalez had just won his first playoff game in his 17-year career.
 I was lucky enough to make my way to the bench area when Tony was celebrating with position coach Chris Scelfo, RB Michael Turner and WR Roddy White.